Service-Oriented Architecture (SOA)

-What is SOA, Really?
+What is Service-Oriented Architecture?

 Article: The 411 on SOAs

-The Epicor Approach to SOA: Microsoft®.NET™, Web Services, and Standard Languages

 The Epicor Approach to SOA

 Combine this with Epicor Service Connect, a business process orchestration tool that allows you to define workflows from business logic exposed as Web services, to achieve made-to-order process workflows that meet the needs of any business.

-Benefits of Service Oriented Architecture
+Benefits of Service-Oriented Architecture

-Service oriented architecture can ease the integration of the diverse environments found in many organizations.
+Service-oriented architecture can ease the integration of the diverse environments found in many organizations.
 SOA facilitates collaboration and information sharing throughout the organization and with external partners.

 Article: Breaking the Chain

-An additional benefit of service oriented architecture is that it provides the ability to streamline business processes, which in turn promotes agile business process management.
-SOA provides a way to make business processes more visible so they can be customized and optimized to better meet increasing customer demands for reduced response time while maintaining high quality and reliability.
+Service-oriented architecture provides the ability to streamline business processes, which, in turn, promotes agile business process management.
+SOA renders your business processes more visible so they can be customized and optimized to better meet increasing customer demands for reduced response time while maintaining high quality and reliability.